 If you’ve followed the development of this aircraft, you likely know some of the high-level facts.
 If not, allow me to bring you up to speed.

 Probably the biggest, and most pivotal, innovation in the Dreamliner is the use of carbon fiber composite material rather than aluminum.
-The composite makes up 50% of the primary structure including the fuselage and wings, thus making it stronger and lighter than comparable mid-sized commercial jets.
-Recently, one of Boeing’s salespeople gave me a promotional 787 pen with its pocket clip made of that very same carbon fiber material (pictured at right).
+The composite makes up 50 percent of the primary structure including the fuselage and wings, thus making it stronger and lighter than comparable mid-sized commercial jets.
+Recently, one of Boeing’s salespeople gave me a promotional 787 pen with its pocket clip made of that very same carbon fiber material (pictured below right).

 The strength of the carbon fiber makes several additional features possible.